aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - For `perimeter` account, review and update the following:
   - `mandatory-account-configs/perimeter/certificates/priv-key`: "certs/example1-cert.key"
   - `mandatory-account-configs/perimeter/certificates/cert`: "certs/example1-cert.crt"
+  - If you are using VPN config:
+    - `mandatory-account-configs/perimeter/deployments/firewalls/image-id`: "ami-0d8e2e78e928def11"
+      - Update AMI with the AMI collected from the Marketplace for **Fortinet FortiGate (BYOL) Next-Generation Firewall**
+    - `mandatory-account-configs/perimeter/deployments/xxfirewall-manager/image-id`: "ami-0e9f45c3ec34c3a9a"
+      - Update AMI with the AMI collected from the Marketplace for **Fortinet FortiManager (BYOL) Centralized Security Management**
+      - NOTE: Default config of "xxfirewall-manager" will prevent the firewall manager from being deployed.
+To deploy the firewall manager remove the "xx" to set the parameter to "firewall-manager"
+    - `mandatory-account-configs/perimeter/deployments/firewalls/license`: ["firewall/license1.lic", "firewall/license2.lic"]
+      - Two Fortinet FortiGate firewall licenses, if you don't have any license files, update the config file with an empty array ("license": []).
+Do NOT use the following: [""]
+      - Place files in a folder (eg. firewall) in the same S3 bucket in your Organization Management account as the deployment configuration file.
+    - `mandatory-account-configs/perimeter/deployments/firewalls/config`: "firewall/firewall-example.txt"
+      - The Fortinet configuration file to initially configure the firewalls.
+Sample configuration files can be found in the [reference-artifacts/Third-Party](../reference-artifacts/Third-Party/) folder
+      - Place file in a folder (eg. firewall) in the same S3 bucket in your Organization Management account as the deployment configuration file.

   - If you are using GWLB config:
     - `mandatory-account-configs/perimeter/deployments/firewalls/Checkpoint-Firewall - image-id`: "ami-0217611bf09d5b4c1"
       - Update AMI with the AMI collected from the Marketplace for **CloudGuard Network Security for GWLB - BYOL**